-Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for February.
-On February 23, the chlorine dose was raised to 1.3 mg/L from 1.2 mg/L.
+Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for April.
+The chlorine dose remains at 1.3 mg/L.

 MWRA adjusts the alkalinity and pH of Wachusett water to reduce its corrosivity which minimizes the leaching of lead and copper from service lines and home plumbing systems into the water.
 MWRA's target for distribution system pH is 9.3; the target for alkalinity is 40 mg/L. Per DEP requirements, samples from the CWTP Fin B tap have a minimum compliance level of 9.1 for pH and 37 mg/L for alkalinity.
 Samples from 27 distribution system taps have a minimum compliance level of 9.0 for pH and 37 mg/L for alkalinity.
 Results must not be below this level for more than 9 days in a six-month period.
 MWRA tests finished water pH and alkalinity daily at the CWTP Fin B sampling tap.
 Distribution system samples are collected in March, June, September, and December.